techidaily/site-win11-tips/source/_posts/navigating-through-non-functioning-intel-unison-issues-in-windows-11.md

  Follow the on-screen prompts to run the troubleshooters and then try using the Intel Unison app.

  Still experiencing Bluetooth issues?
-Check our guide on[fixing Bluetooth pairing issues on Windows](https://www.makeuseof.com/tag/bluetooth-not-working-windows-10/) and follow the steps outlined there.
+Check our guide on [fixing Bluetooth pairing issues on Windows](https://www.makeuseof.com/tag/bluetooth-not-working-windows-10/) and follow the steps outlined there.

 ## 2\.
 Allow the Intel Unison App to Run in the Background